 Wat Traimit is well worth visiting while in Bangkok as it is here where local Chinese residents come to worship an enormous Golden Buddha even though the image has nothing to do with China's spiritual heritage.
-They simply make merit by rubbing gold leaf on the smaller Buddha images within the temple ground.
+They simply make merit by rubbing a little gold leaf on the smaller Buddha images within the temple ground.
 Rather fitting for a community closely linked with the gold trade.

 The 18 carat solid gold seated Buddha image that you see settled in the splendid interior of the temple is said to be the largest of its kind in the world.
-This huge stucco figure sits some 4.5 metres (15 feet) tall and weighs more than 5 tons.
+This huge stucco figure sits some 4.5 metres (15 feet) tall and weighs more than 5 tonnes.

 The Big Buddha was discovered by accident in 1955 at a nearby riverside temple when construction was conducted to extend the dock in the vicinity, but it is thought to have been made during the 13th century Sukhothai period and rested undetected for centuries in an Ayutthaya temple until the 19th century.

 Between the 14th and 18th century, Ayutthaya was persistently invaded by Burmese armies, who in fact had completely and irreparably destroyed the city.
 To prevent and preserve the golden statue from being detected, it was covered with a plaster cast in the hope of concealing its true composition.
 And it worked.

-During the 19th century the Buddha was brought to a temple in Bangkok where it was kept complete in its original plaster cast until 1931.
-Thereafter, it was moved to a temporary shelter in the grounds of the Wat Traimit Temple where it remaindered for more than 20 years before a crane dropped it from its sling during a move to its present permanent place.
+During the 19th-century the Buddha was brought to a temple in Bangkok where it was kept complete in its original plaster cast until 1931.
+Thereafter, it was moved to a temporary shelter on the grounds of the Wat Traimit Temple where it remaindered for more than 20 years before a crane dropped it from its sling during a move to its present permanent place.